 Constitution Week Study Resources

-Being an American is certainly something to be proud of!
+Happy Constitution Week!
 Were it not for the rights outlined in the Constitution, you may not even be reading this article.
 Thanks to those rights, you’re free to read whatever you’d like.
-But, where do you get those rights?
-They’re outlined for you in the U.S. Constitution.
-The Constitution is such an important document that we devote an entire week to remembering its significance.

 What is Constitution Week?